 This course aims to critically examine key legal and ethical questions raised by media and journalistic practices.
-What is the role of journalism in democratic societies?
+What is the role of the media in democratic societies?
 Why does media ownership matter?
 What are the limits to freedom of expression?
 Is there a right to privacy?
-Should the news media accept government regulations in war reporting?
+What is the relationship between journalism, PR and advertising?
 What is the meaning of media objectivity?
-Throughout the course we will engage in critiques and analyses of journalistic practices and media regulations with the aim of developing a detailed understanding of legal and ethical issues in media.
+Throughout the course we will engage in critiques and analyses of media practices and regulation with the aim of developing a detailed understanding of legal and ethical issues in journalism, PR and advertising.
 By the end of this course successful students will have:

-• A critical understanding of the public and social role of mass media;

-- The ability to relate those roles to the social, political, economic and cultural dimensions of citizenship, democracy and globalization. - The ability to critically understand the political and economic agendas of the media. - To apply these insights to the study and production of news in relation to a variety of ethical and legal dilemmas. - To examine the legal, ethical and regulatory frameworks that affect media and cultural production, manipulation and consumption. - To understand how class, disability, ethnicity, gender, religion, nationality, sexuality and other social divisions play key roles in terms of both access to the media and modes of representation in media texts.
+- A critical understanding of the public and social role of mass media; - The ability to relate those roles to the social, political, economic and cultural dimensions of citizenship, democracy and globalization. - The ability to critically understand the political and economic agendas of the media. - To apply these insights to the study and production of news in relation to a variety of ethical and legal dilemmas. - To examine the legal, ethical and regulatory frameworks that affect media and cultural production, manipulation and consumption. - To understand how class, disability, ethnicity, gender, religion, nationality, sexuality and other social divisions play key roles in terms of both access to the media and modes of representation in media texts.